Skip to main content

 environment:

-# MongoDB with and without authentication (optional)
+# MongoDB with and without authentication (advised!)

 - MONGO=mongodb://YOUR_ROOT_NAME:YOUR_ROOT_PASSWORD@mongodb:27017/fdm-monster?authSource=admin